 If you've done any research into the gaming monitor market so far, you probably have been overwhelmed with the number of models out there at all different price-points.

 While it can be overburdening at first glance, it is essential to understand the differences between these models and why some are priced so dramatically different than others.
+We didn't include some confusing or misleading attributes like contrast ratios which often are misconstrued and misrepresented through marketing buzzwords.

 In the rest of this section, we will dive deep into the most critical factors to consider when buying a gaming monitor under 150 dollars and let you know the standard for certain areas at this price-point.

-Keep in mind, $150 gaming monitors will fall notably short in comparison to a higher-end gaming monitor.
+Keep in mind, $150 gaming monitors will fall notably short in comparison to a higher-end gaming model.
 However, for most budget gamers, your gaming rigs likely won't need the high specs or advanced bells and whistles of a $500 gaming display.

 Just like any consumer electronics product, the brand who makes it will often give you a decent indication of how it's built, how it performs or how long it should last.
 A lesser-known brand is likely of lower-quality while a notable brand is more likely to be built to last.